 The Ministry submits that the issue in this inquiry is whether it has complied with section 75(5)(b) of the Act with respect to the proper exercise of its discretion in declining to grant a total fee waiver to the applicant.
-(Submission of the Ministry, paragraph 3.01) Thus, in its view, the issue is not access to information for scholarly purposes but the appropriateness of the exercise of discretion.
+(Submission of the Ministry, paragraph 3.01) Thus, in its view, the issue is not access to information for scholarly purposes but the appropriateness of the exercise of its discretion.
 (Submission of the Ministry, paragraph 5.01)

-The Ministry further submits that there are two steps in making a determination under section 75(5)(b): 1) deciding whether any of the requested records relate to a matter of public interest, and 2) whether or not to waive all or part of the fee if the answer to the first question is yes.
+The Ministry further submits that there are two steps in making a determination under section 75(5)(b): 1) deciding whether any of the requested records relate to a matter of public interest; and 2) whether or not to waive all or part of the fee if the answer to the first question is yes.
 (Submission of the Ministry, paragraph 5.02) The Ministry states:

-Order No. 154-1997, March 18, 1997 Information and Privacy Commissioner of British Columbia The head of a public body is clearly not required to excuse all or part of a fee.
+The head of a public body is clearly not required to excuse all or part of a fee.
 Therefore, even if an applicant cannot afford to pay an estimated fee or a record relates to a matter of public interest, the head of a public body can still exercise his or her discretion to refuse to waive part or all of the fee.
 (Submission of the Ministry, paragraph 5.03)